uriaLevko/Disaster_response/README.md

  * Class imbalance (positive or negative).
  * Metric selection (logical class determines the metric).
  * use of ROC curves as indicators.
+4. Below there is a comparison of Threshold tuning with effect on the results.
+The impact is dramatic.

 <!-- <table><tr>
 <td> <img src="statis/beforeThresh.PNG" title="Before Thresh Tuning" style="width: 350px;"/> </td>